Casting The MASS EFFECT Movie That Doesn’t Exist… Yet?

 Brie Larson as Dr. Liara T’Soni

 Dr. Liara T’Soni is an extremely powerful character in the games and a potential love interest for Shepard.
 Among her species she is a very young at 106 years of age.
-Her strong biotic abilities are equally matched by her intelligence and she plays an important role in the battle against Seran and the Reapers.
+Her strong biotic abilities are equally matched by her intelligence and she plays an important role in the battle against Saren and the Reapers.
 For the movie role, Brie Larson could go the route of Mystique with practical make up.
 (Liara AND Captain Marvel?)

 Liara T’Soni Clip (Mass Effect 1)